BrendahKiragu/Moringa-School-Phase-4-Project/README.md

 - **User Authentication**
   - `POST /api/signup`: Register a new user.
-  - `POST /api/login`: Log in a user.
+  - `POST /api/login`: Log in an existing user.

 - **Books**
   - `GET /api/books`: Get a list of all books.